SAP/fundamental-styles/docs/pages/components/file-uploader.md

 tags: [f3, a11y, theme]
 ---

-The File uploader component is an opinionated composition of the input and button components.
+The File Uploader component is an opinionated composition of the input and button components.
 Please see the `input` and `button` components documentation for the complete list of modifiers.
 <br/>
 <br/>